 Supporting your learning

-Diplomatic & Development Economists have outstanding access to learning and development (L&D) opportunities, following FCDO’s 70:20:10 model (70% of learning through on the job experience, 20% for peer to peer learning, and 10% through more formal courses and tuition):
+Diplomatic and Development Economists have outstanding access to learning and development (L&D) opportunities, following FCDO's 70:20:10 model (70% of learning through on the job experience, 20% for peer to peer learning, and 10% through more formal courses and tuition):

 - Professional economics and analysis training structured around FCDO economic curriculum, with focused L&D in first two years of Fast Stream, and longer term support to retain and build economics expertise throughout the stages of your career pathway at FCDO.
-Formal courses are available from the Government Economics Service, FCDO’s Economics Faculty and leading external providers.
-All Diplomatic & Development Economists will be expected to reach post graduate level understanding in key areas of macroeconomics, international economics and development economics by the end of their second year.
+Formal courses are available from the Government Economics Service, FCDO's Economics Faculty and leading external providers.
+All Diplomatic and Development Economists will be expected to reach post graduate level understanding in key areas of macroeconomics, international economics and development economics by the end of their second year.
 You will be supported to achieve this through formal post graduate level economics training.

 - Regular economics seminars from leading academics and peer to peer learning from economists across FCDO's network.